|

 Choose A Hard Toy, A Soft Toy & A Couple Chewing Options

 You are going to want to buy your puppy all sorts of different toys before you get them home... but WAIT!
 There is no need to buy your puppy 20 toys before it arrives home.
 Puppies have preferences, some like soft toys, others like "hard" or rubbery toys.
-With retriever cross breeds, sometimes you just need one toy (the magical "ball")!
-So, buy your pup a small variety and once you see what you puppy prefers, then you can buy new toys.
-One major rule with puppy toys...
-SANITIZE the toy before you give it until your puppy is done with its vaccines!
-Even if the toy is brand new from PetSmart, you never know what dog or puppy has had contact with it.
+Buy your pup a small variety and once you see what you puppy prefers, then you can buy new toys.

 Set Up A Playpen

 You need to have a puppy pen set up for the protection of your puppy.
 This is a place that you can put your pup when you can't have BOTH eyes on him, and when you are gone for extended periods of time (too long to leave in the crate alone).
-The playpen shouldn't be overly large, just enough to provide a place for sleeping, simple playing, and pottying.
-Most puppies quickly learn to tear up potty pads.
-We recommend a potty pan (we use a boot tray) with pelletized pine pellets and a couple handfuls of alfalfa pellets (to mimic the smell of grass).
-Both of these items can be found at Tractor Supply.
-Using a potty pan can be confusing to a puppy, and slow house training success.
-Only use one if it is absolutely necessary.
+The playpen shouldn't be large.
+It should be retangular in shape with the a crate on one side and a potty space on the other (I aim for 1/3 crate, 1/3 middle/play space, 1/3 potty space).
+Most puppies quickly learn to tear up disposable potty pads so I recommend a potty "grid" of some sort which will hold the potty pad in place and allow the poo/pee to fall through so the pup doesn't step on it and track the mess all over the pen!

 |